thoughtspot/thoughtspot.github.io/_admin/loading/use-data-importer.md

 ### Create the database and table

-1. Log in to the Linux shell using SSH.
+1. Log in to the Linux shell of your GCP instance using SSH.
 2. Invoke TQL:

     ```